LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 It depends on the channel.
 Messaging Channel providers like WhatsApp have certain limitations on how many messages can be sent per day.
 Considering these limitations Proactive Messaging will limit to 100K recipients/message/day/channel/account.
 For example, if account X creates Y campaigns on 04/28/2020 with total recipients R for SMS channel cumulative.
 If 100K - R is 100 then creating a new campaign on 04/28/2020 for SMS channel with more than 100 recipients will fail.

 <strong>Which channels are supported as of now?</strong>
-- Proactive messaging supports SMS and WA channels only.
+- Proactive messaging supports SMS, WA and INAPP channels only.
 The channel is decided based on templateId in campaigns api request.
 - Choose templateId="1234567890" for SMS messages and WA templateId for sending WA messages.

 <strong>Does Proactive Messaging provide a way to send SMS messages within a certain time window (TCPA compliance)?</strong>